Walter A. Watson: Death and legacy

-Watson died of mastoiditis in Washington DC in 1919, although only 52 years old, survived by his widow and sons.
+Watson died of mastoiditis in Washington DC in 1919 at the age of 52.
+He was survived by his widow and sons.
 He was interred in the family cemetery on Woodland estate.
 He had been an amateur historian, and had thought of retiring to finish his historical and natural history reminiscences.

 With the assistance of the Virginia State Library, his wife edited his notes, which the state in 1925 published as Notes on Southside Virginia, and which were republished by Genealogical Publishing in 1977, so are not freely available online.